Quantifying the value of transient voltage sources: Which resource quantifiers respect conversion hierarchy

 Thus, adding thermal noise at the ambient temperature does not increase $\unitdc\vsource$ and we conclude that $\unitdc\vsource$ is indeed a monotone under free operations. \end{itemize}

 The value of $\unitdc\vsource$ can be evaluated using similar techniques described above for MSNR.

-A motivation for using $\unitdc\vsource$ over other monotones is that it can be interpreted as the amount of `unit DC' sources within the source.
-These are 1V DC sources with internal resistance $R_s=1\Omega$, pulse duration $\tau=1s$, thermal noise corresponding to $1\Omega$ resistance at the ambient temperature, and are represented as an $N$ length time series
+A motivation for using $\unitdc\vsource$ over other monotones is that it can be interpreted as the amount of `unit dc' sources within the source.
+These are 1 V dc sources with internal resistance $R_s=1\Omega$, pulse duration $\tau=1s$, thermal noise corresponding to $1\Omega$ resistance at the ambient temperature, and are represented as an $N$ length time series

-where $\vec{e}=\{\overbrace{1,\cdots,1}^N\}$ such that the probability distribution $p(\vec{e})=\prod_i \delta(e_i-1)$.
+where $\vec{e}=(\overbrace{1,\cdots,1}^N)^{\dagger}$ such that the probability distribution $p(\vec{e})=\prod_i \delta(e_i-1)$.
 For such a source,

-We show in Sec.~\ref{sub-distill} below that from many copies of the given source $\vsource$ one can by free operations distill out $\unitdc\vsource$ unit DC sources per original source.
-UnitDC further has the desirable property of not diverging for finite $R_s$ whereas MSNR does diverge, as exemplified in Fig.~\ref{fig:monotones-comparison}.
+We show in Sec.~\ref{sub-distill} below that from many copies of the given source $\vsource$ one can by free operations distill out $\unitdc\vsource$ unit dc sources per original source. $\unitdc$ further has the desirable property of not diverging for finite $R_s$ whereas MSNR does diverge, as exemplified in Fig.~\ref{fig:monotones-comparison}.

-Finally, we note that unit DC can be written in several forms, including $\unitdc=\unitdcdef$, where $\mathbb{E}_t$ denotes a time-average over the pulse duration $\tau$, $\Delta f$ is the bandwidth under consideration (a setting in an oscilloscope), $\mathrm{k_B}$ Boltzmann's constant, $T$ the ambient temperature and $T_s$ the effective source noise temperature.
+Finally, we note that unitdc can be written in several forms, including $\unitdc=\unitdcdef$, where $\mathbb{E}_t$ denotes a time average over the pulse duration $\tau$, $\Delta f$ is the bandwidth under consideration (a setting in an oscilloscope), $k_B$ Boltzmann's constant, $T$ the ambient temperature, and $T_s$ the effective source noise temperature.